AhaanKanaujia/BuyMeACoffee/README.md

 npm run dev
 ```

-The app is deployed to http://localhost:3000/, where you can connect a wallet and send tips to the user on a test network.
+The app is deployed to http://localhost:3000/, where you can connect your wallet and send tips to the user on a test network.